TrentBrunson/Pewlett-Hackard-Analysis/README.md

 Table 1.
 Number of titles retiring

+33,118 employees are retiring

 Table 2.
 Number of employees with each title

+1,549 employees are eligible to participate in the mentorship program.

 Table 3.
 Mentorship eligible employees.
 (List of current employees born between Jan 1, 1952 and Dec 31, 1955)